 This very large Empire, due to the possibilities of that time, can not be governed in a centralized way, and so territories, in particular the peripherical ones, are subdivided into Counties that are assigned to Vassals, persons skilled and faithful, choosen by the Emperor, in charge of governing the lands in his name.

 All these investitures, rights and privileges are, in theory, revocable but, in practice, it is demonstrated that a revocation is usually not possible.
 Indeed Counties (comitatus) are not hereditary and a Count is just a Emperor's functionary.
-At rhe dead of a Count, or in case of revocation, the Emperor can confirm the County to the heir or choose another Count.
-As a matter of fact The Counties very soon tend to become hereditary and not revocable, and in fact this happens according to the "Salic law", that could then be applied only to regnant families.
+At the death of a Count, or in case of revocation, the Emperor can confirm the County to the heir or choose another Count.
+As a matter of fact the Counties very soon tend to become hereditary and not revocable, and in fact this happens according to the "Salic law", that could then be applied only to regnant families, or the "Longobard law".
+Seldom the primogeniture law is applied (it is valid for kings and dukes).
 It will happen that, each one interpreting this law on his advantage, more than one Lord claims rights on the same territory.

 Also the Church has a hierarchical structure, with at the top the Pope and then Bishops who rule the various dioceses.
 Bishops have already substituted the civil power when this latter was not in the position of rely on the required knowledges, and soon they obtain rights over territories, as if they were true feudatory Vassals.
 Some Bishops, beyond the jurisdiction over what the diocese has received as donation, will obtain true County titles.
 Besides, also Abbeys, founded by nobles, receive jurisdiction over lands, and other rights, donations and so on.
 An interlacement of powers is rising, that quickly brings to fights between Church and Empire, between Pope and Emperor.